Pedro Arias Dávila: America

 They reached Santa Marta in Colombia in July 1514.
 They then proceeded to Darién, where Vasco Núñez de Balboa ruled as governor.

-Arias Dávila superseded him and promised him his daughter in wedlock but he had Balboa judicially murdered at age 44 on 15 January 1519, being thus a potential bridegroom but never a son-in-law.
-Arias Dávila's daughter was known as "María de Peñalosa" to honor her female ancestors, something by no means uncommon between the High Spanish Nobility at the time.
+Arias Dávila superseded him and promised him his daughter in wedlock but he had Balboa judicially murdered at age 44 on 15 January 1519.
+Arias Dávila's daughter was known as "María de Peñalosa" to honor her female ancestors, something by no means uncommon among the high Spanish nobility at the time.
 In 1524, she married Rodrigo de Contreras, (Segovia, 1502 – 1558).
 They had 11 children.
 María died at Ciudad de los Reyes on 25 May 1573.

 Another of Arias Dávila's daughters, who was born when he was elderly, Isabel Arias or Isabel de Bobadilla (to mark the female ancestors of the family), was married in Valladolid, Spain, 1537, to his loyal lieutenant Hernando de Soto, the successful conquistador and explorer of Florida and Mississippi and Governor of Cuba.

 In 1519, Arias Dávila founded Panama City and moved his capital there in 1524, abandoning Darién.
 Dávila sent Gil González Dávila to explore to the north.
 In 1524, he sent another expedition under Francisco Hernández de Córdoba, who was executed there in 1526 by order of Dávila, by then aged over 85.

 María Ortiz Cota, the mother of Dávila, was the daughter of Toledo family member and Royal Treasurer Alonso Cota (died 1468) who was married to one Teresa Ortiz, their children being known however as "Ortiz Cota" under the Portuguese family style, whereas, following the Spanish succession style, they would have been known as "Cota Ortiz".

 Moreover, he was a party to the original agreement with Francisco Pizarro and Diego de Almagro which brought about the discovery of Peru, but he withdrew (1526) for a small compensation, having lost confidence in the outcome.
 In the same year, he was superseded as Governor of Panama by Pedro de los Ríos and retired to León, Nicaragua, where he was named its new governor on 1 July 1527.
 Here he lived for the rest of his life until his death on 6 March 1531.
 He left an unenviable record, as a man of unreliable character, and who was cruel and unscrupulous.

 Through his foundation of Panama, however, he laid the basis for the discovery of South America's west coast and the subsequent conquest of Peru.